StateArchivesOfNorthCarolina/ratom-server/README.rst

 ~~~~~~~~~~

 Deployment for this project is done by CircleCI on each merge to ``develop``.
 You can inspect
-the ``.circle/config.yml`` file to see how it's done, or update the process.
+the ``.circle/config.yml`` file to see how it's done, or to update the process.
+It relies on the
+`django-k8s <https://github.com/caktus/ansible-role-django-k8s>`_ Ansible role.

 The frontend is deployed to a separate pod via its own repo, using the same process.